8

 Ford Ranger headlight

 The Blue Oval’s ‘One Ford’ global manufacturing plan has put paid to separate American and international versions of the Ranger.
-Ford has replaced them with one car that was designed and developed mostly in Australia, will be assembled in Thailand, Argentina and South Africa, and will be sold in 180 global markets.
-Oddly, the US isn’t among them.
+Ford replaced them with one car that was designed and developed mostly in Australia, assembled in Thailand, Argentina and South Africa, and sold in 180 global markets.
+Oddly, the US wasn't among them.

-Regular Cab, Double Cab and Super Cab versions of the Ranger are available, the last being more of a two-plus-two set-up than the Double Cab.
-A Regular Cab Ranger has the most outright carrying capacity, with a 2.3m-long load bay that can accommodate more than 1800 litres of covered cargo weighing just over 1.3 tonnes if needs be.
-Our test car, however, is the range-topping Double Cab Wildtrak.
+Regular Cab, Double Cab and Super Cab versions of the Ranger were available, the last being more of a two-plus-two set-up than the Double Cab.
+The Regular Cab Ranger had the most outright carrying capacity, with a 2.3m-long load bay that could accommodate more than 1800 litres of covered cargo weighing just over 1.3 tonnes if needed.

 The Ranger was also the first pick-up to score a five-star EuroNCAP crash test rating.
 All this is intended to make it more agreeable to passenger car tax exiles.

-There’s a low-range transfer case too, with reduction gearing of 2.48:1 but no locking rear differential.
-Ford claims its latest traction control system is good enough to do the job of an old-fashioned lockable diff.
+There was a low-range transfer case too, with reduction gearing of 2.48:1 but no locking rear differential.
+Ford claimed its latest traction control system was good enough to do the job of an old-fashioned lockable diff.

 INTERIOR